TOPLLab/WARDuino/README.md

 This project is released under the Mozilla Public License 2.0, and is being developed as part of an active research project at the University of Ghent's [TOPL](https://github.com/TOPLLab) lab.

 The WARDuino virtual machine is a WebAssembly runtime for microcontrollers, which runs both under the Arduino and ESP-IDF toolchains.
-The WARDuino project also includes a VS Code extension to use the remote debugging facilities offered by the virtual machine.
+The WARDuino project also includes a [VS Code extension](https://github.com/TOPLLab/WARDuino-VSCode) to use the remote debugging facilities offered by the virtual machine.

 <p align="center">
   <a href="./README.md#build-and-development-instructions">Installation</a> | <a href="./examples/">Examples</a> | <a href="./README.md#webassembly-specification-tests">Run Specification tests</a> | <a href="./documentation/">Documentation</a>
 </p>

 ## Build and Development Instructions

+Supported platforms: Linux (Ubuntu), macOS, ESP-IDF, Arduino

 The project uses CMake.
 Quick install looks like this: